Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: LArSoft Integration

 Standalone programs are useful for development and testing, but in order to make improvements available to experiments they need to be integrated into the central code repository, \larsoft.
 We completed the integration process in three phases.
 The goal of the first step was to make the new code readily available to experiments, while the other two focused on enabling parallel execution which is essential for efficient execution at HPC centers.

 First, we implemented a new "PeakFitter" plug-in in \larsoft that is based on our LM minimization algorithm.
 Experiments can use it as part of the hit finding module with a simple change to the configuration file.
 In this first phase, the execution does not yet leverage parallel computing features.
 Due to the simplicity of the dedicated minimization algorithm code compared to \texttt{Minuit}+\texttt{ROOT}, however, the speedups are significant.
-Tests with MicroBooNE, ICARUS, and ProtoDUNE reconstruction workflows using a single thread show the execution time of the full hit finding module in the range of 7-12 times faster, depending on the experiment and the "CandidateHitFinder" plug-in used.
+Tests with MicroBooNE, ICARUS, and ProtoDUNE reconstruction workflows using a single thread show the execution time of the full hit finding module in the range of 7-12 times faster, depending on the experiment and the "CandidateHitFinder" plug-in they use.
+More time-consuming implementations of the "CandidateHitFinder" limit the impact of improvements to the “PeakFitter” when evaluated in terms of speedups of the full hit finder module.

-In the second phase of the integration, we enabled multi-threading within the hit finding module. \larsoft~is based on the \texttt{art} framework~\cite{Green:2012}, which uses \texttt{TBB} for managing multiple thread applications and supports the feature of multi-threaded processing at the event-level.
-The hit finding algorithm in \larsoft has been adapted to allow multi-threading at wire-level with a \texttt{TBB} \texttt{parallel\_for} and to make use of \texttt{concurrent\_vector} to store the output of the algorithm in a thread-safe way.
+In the second phase of the integration, we enabled multi-threading within the hit finding module.
+This requires that all components used in the module are thread-safe.
+In addition to ensuring thread-safety in our implementation of the "PeakFitter", only minor changes were needed for other components. \larsoft~is based on the \texttt{art} framework~\cite{Green:2012}, which uses \texttt{TBB}~\cite{TBB} for managing multiple thread applications and supports the feature of multi-threaded processing at the event-level.
+The hit finding module in \larsoft has been adapted to allow multi-threading with nested \texttt{TBB} \texttt{parallel\_for} loops over wires and ROIs, and to make use of \texttt{concurrent\_vector} to store the output of the algorithm in a thread-safe way.
 The scaling tests we perform in \larsoft focus on our addition of the sub-event wire level parallelism.
 Similarly to in the standalone code, the highly variable size of ROIs makes it more efficient to store data in vectors, and \texttt{jemalloc} is used to mitigate the associated overhead and achieve the reported speedups.
-On a SKL machine, we find near-ideal thread scaling at low thread counts, with a maximum speedup of 12 times with 60 threads.
-This corresponds to an effective parallel fraction of 94\% based on Amhdal's law.
-This result is close to the 97\% effective parallelization achieved with ROI-only multi-threading in the standalone application; second order differences are beyond the scope of this paper and will require further investigations.
+On a SKL machine we find near-ideal thread scaling at low thread counts; speedups are >85\% of the number of threads for thread counts of 5 or below.
+The maximum speedup is found to be at 60 threads and is 17 times faster than the original.
+Overall this corresponds to an effective parallel fraction of 95\% based on Amhdal's law, which is close to the 97\% effective parallelization achieved with ROI-only multi-threading in the standalone application.
+Second order differences are beyond the scope of this paper and will require further investigation.